 “Dude, they liked it!
 They want to enter into a non-disclosure agreement and buy it!”
-Eighteen months after my partner and I came up with an invention in my specialty (and after speaking with only one company), we found someone who wanted to buy it.
-It was pretty sweet.
+Eighteen months after my partner and I came up with an invention in my specialty (and after speaking with only one company), we found someone who would consider buying it.
+The feeling was pretty amazing.

 Today, let’s discuss five things I’ve learned while going through the process of making a medical invention.
-All of this is something you should know before you ever start making an invention of any kind.
+All of this is something you should know before you consider making an invention of your own.
 Let’s dig in.

-Not two years ago, my hosptial owned 70 or 80% of the money made by an invention from someone that worked here.
-They “wised up” and realized this really didn’t incentivize people to create novel ideas.
-So, now they get 50% of the first $500,000 and 60% of all money after that.
+Not two years ago, my hosptial would take home 70 to 80% of the royalties made from an invention.
+They “wised up” and realized this model didn’t incentivize people to create novel products and patents.
+Now, the hospital takes home 50% of the first $500,000 and 60% of all money after that.
 It’s a much better deal.

 The percentage split over the money made from an invention can vary by institution.
 If you have an idea, you should find the policy for your hospital before you start the process.
 Otherwise, you might be stuck with whatever they offer if you start on the idea while working on at your workplace.